 However, with the mindset of being future-proof, take stock of the kind of talent you need in your organisation for future survival.
 Do your employees have an open, adaptable and can-do attitude in this uncertain business climate?
 Do they have the right skills to cope with organisational changes?

-Manpower Minister Josephine Teo acknowledges that it can be tough for employers to think about training employees when they have cashflow pressures, but she believes, “It is the smarter thing to do because when the recovery comes you want to be able to catch it quite quickly.”
-To support SMEs in this regard, Workforce Singapore’s Adapt and Grow programme provides wage subsidies and helps plug capability gaps through training and development.
+Then-Manpower Minister Josephine Teo acknowledges that it can be tough for employers to think about training employees when they have cashflow pressures, but she believes, “It is the smarter thing to do because when the recovery comes you want to be able to catch it quite quickly.”
+To support SMEs in this regard, Workforce Singapore’s programme provides wage subsidies and helps plug capability gaps through training and development.

 While the Covid crisis has had devastating effects, SMEs need to put on their creative hats and think of ways to come out stronger rather than giving in.
 Tapping in on trends, reskilling, relooking at age-old ways of doing things, and strengthening relationships and networks, are strategies that could help your business not just thrive in a post-Covid world but be ready for when the next crisis hits.